d3b4g/leonids/_posts/zerologon.md

 ![source-01](/img/zero2.PNG){: .align-left}

-Now we can use the dumped hash for pass-the-hash or cracking.
+Finally can use these hashes for pass-the-hash or cracking.
+As you can see this vulnerability is so simple to exploit and unauthenticated attacker is able to obtain full administrator privileges on Active Directory within few minutes.
+Please do not run the exploit in a production enviornment if you don't know how to revert back the changes.

 #### Affected Products

 All Microsoft Windows Servers that use MS-NRPC to connect to a domain controller except server 2008 are affected.

 Microsoft Windows Server 2019